Nursultan Nazarbayev: 1999–2006: Second term

 On 7 October 1998, a number of amendments were made to the Constitution of Kazakhstan in which the term of office of the president was increased from 5 to 7 years as well as term limits.
 The changes also removed restriction on the maximum required age of a presidential candidate.
 The following day on 8 October, Nazarbayev signed decree setting the election date for January 1999.
-He was reelected for second term by winning 81% of the vote, defeating his main challenger and former Surpeme Council chairman Serikbolsyn Abdildin.
+He was reelected for second term by winning 81% of the vote in the first round, defeating his main challenger and former Supreme Council chairman Serikbolsyn Abdildin.
 Abdildin himself in response refused to acknowledge the official results, insisting that they were falsified.

 In February 1999, several pro-presidential parties formed into one party named Otan.
 At the Founding Congress of the party which was held on 1 March 1999, Nazarbayev was elected as the chairman.
-From there, he suggested that former PM Sergey Tereshchenko should take over the leading role, noting the constitutional limits on president's affiliation with political parties while Nazarbayev himself remained as de-facto party leader.
+From there, he suggested that former PM Sergey Tereshchenko should take over the leading role, noting the constitutional limits on president's affiliation with political parties while Nazarbayev himself remained as de facto party leader.
 In July 1999, Nazarbayev signed decree setting the date for the legislative elections.
 The Otan, for the first time, participated in the elections, winning 23 seats.
 In the aftermath on 1 October 1999, Nazarbayev appointed Kassym-Jomart Tokayev as the PM after his predecessor Nurlan Balgimbayev had faced an increasing unpopularity amidst worsening economy and scandal revolving around an arms deal with North Korea.

 Nazarbayev appointed Altynbek Sarsenbayev, who at the time served as the Minister of Culture, Information and Concord, the Secretary of the Security Council, replacing Marat Tazhin, on 4 May 2001.
 Tazhin became the Chairman of the National Security Committee, replacing Alnur Mussayev.
 Mussayev became the head of the Presidential Security Service.

 In January 2002, Prime Minister Kassym-Jomart Tokayev resigned from his post and was subsequently appointed as the Minister of Foreign Affairs and State Secretary.
 Imangali Tasmagambetov took over Tokayev's role as the new PM which viewed as a response towards a political crisis which occurred following the formation of the Democratic Choice of Kazakhstan in November 2001 by several prominent Kazakh officials who called for political and democratic reforms.
 Tasmagambetov's government was short-lived, facing opposition by the Parliament over his proposed policies on land privatisation which led to a motion of no confidence against him.
 Tasmagambetov resigned in June 2003 and Nazarbayev appointed Daniyal Akhmetov to lead the government citing the reason "to intensify the pace of social and economic development."